mclate/env/README.md

 My small environment stuff.
-Definately useful for me and might be usefull for someone.
+Definitely useful for me and might be usefull for someone.

 ## Usage